 What Is an Electric Banjo?

 An electric banjo is a hybrid of the traditional banjo and the electric guitar.
 This type of banjo is distinct from others in the family in that it requires electronic accompaniment to function properly.
-They work converting banjo string vibrations into electric signals.
+They work by converting banjo string vibrations into electric signals.
 These signals can then be tweaked with tools like amplifiers and pickups.

 The basic composition and purpose of an electric banjo are similar to that of a regular type.
 The instrument still has a long stem and a mostly rounded base, or pot, that consists of a rim and head.
 The strings run down the stem and into the base, and they are played with the fingers.
 Tone rings and tuning pegs are also common.
-When the strings are plucked, they produce vibrations, and the sound of these vibrations is influenced the design of the banjo’s body.
+When the strings are plucked, they produce vibrations, and the sound of these vibrations is influenced by the design of the banjo’s body.

 Electromagnetic induction transforms vibrations into electric signals in an electric banjo.
 A conductor, such as metal, moves an electric charge across a magnetic field, producing energy, or voltage, during this process.
 Because the generated signal is a little weak, an amplifier device must be used to boost it.